 Head across the rocks, where a sign lets you know that you’re officially entering Valhalla Provincial Park.
 Look for rock climbers as you walk this section.

-It’s only 2 kilometres from the trailhead to Drinnon Lake.
+It’s only 2 km from the trailhead to Drinnon Lake.
 When you reach the end of the rock face, zigzag up through the trees, steeply at times, to reach Drinnon Lake.
 There are at least three tent pads, an outhouse and a bear-proof cache here.

 Many people stay at Drinnon Lake if they’ve started hiking late in the day or they’re planning on a multi-day camping experience.
 Fishing is also reportedly good.

 Drinnon Pass, Valhalla Provincial Park

 Drinnon Pass is your next destination.
-It’s 1.5 kilometres from the lake.
-By the time you get to Drinnon Pass you will have climbed 43o metres.
+It’s 1.5 km from the lake.
+By the time you get to Drinnon Pass you will have climbed 430 m.
 On this part of the hike you get a good look at the bluer than blue Drinnon Lake from above.

 The best part of the hike – Gwillim Lakes

 And then the really good stuff starts.
 The small tarns you see before you reach Gwillim Lakes give a hint of what lies ahead.
-To reach Gwillim Lakes it’s a 2.5 kilometre hike from Drinnon Pass.
-Once you reach the top of Drinnon Pass you will have knocked off 430 metres of elevation gain from the trailhead.
+To reach Gwillim Lakes it’s a 2.5 km hike from Drinnon Pass.

 From the first tarns you see, drop down into a wetter area where you there’s another lake.
 Then the climbing starts again but at least the higher you go, the more glorious it gets.
 Part way up there’s a place where you can look out to the valley and watch the water cascade down a very long waterfall.